Proper food storage adds to your bottom line

 Proper food storage is a critical way to protect the safety of food as well as your bottom line.
-Given the tough economy, we're all looking for ways to protect our food and profit.
+We're all looking for ways to protect our food and profit.
 With that in mind, let's review some key food storage points.

 - Check temperatures of all storage areas and equipment at least once a day.

-- Refrigerated storage needs to maintain food at 41°F or below.
-That means the air temp of the cooler needs to be between 36 - 38°F to insure the internal temp of the food is kept at 41° or less.
+- Refrigerated storage needs to maintain food at 41 degrees F or below.
+That means the air temp of the cooler needs to be between 36-38 F to insure the internal temp of the food is kept at 41 or less.

-- Frozen storage areas should be maintained at 0°F to -10°F.
+- Frozen storage areas should be maintained at 0 to -10 F.

 - Record the temperatures and the time they were taken.